jlangr/ccode2/continuous-design.md

 list.length === 1 ? word : `${word}s`
 ```

-For an idiom to be recognized, we must fully scan the code in question, so that we don't misinterpret it.
+But for an idiom to be recognized, we must fully scan the code in question, so that we don't misinterpret it.
 The following line of seemingly-idiomatic code should cause us pause:

 ```
 for (let i = 0; i <= words.length; i++) {